datascienceucsc/drivendata-water-table/README.md

-# drivendata-water-table
+# DrivenData: Data Mining the Water Table
-Starter code for the DrivenData "Pump it Up" competition
+Starter code for the DrivenData "Pump it Up" competition.